At campaign rally, Biden decries Democratic 'anger' and pledges unity

 Biden will not have the luxury of shrugging off the rest of the Democratic field much longer.

-In recent weeks, he has been criticized by Senator Kamala Harris for his past support for the 1994 crime bill that critics say led to mass incarceration of African-Americans, by Sanders for his support of the North American Free Trade Agreement, and by Senator Elizabeth Warren for his ties to the credit-card industry.
+In recent weeks, he has been criticized by Senator Kamala Harris for his past support for the 1994 crime bill that critics say led to mass incarceration of African-Americans, by Sanders for his support of the North American Free Trade Agreement, and by Warren for his ties to the credit-card industry.

 With Biden the clear front-runner, those attacks are likely to intensify.
 But Biden on Saturday said he would keep his focus on Trump and not his rivals for the nomination.